Mass Timber Construction | Sustainable Construction | Autodesk

 Mass timber components are precisely engineered to create composite assemblies of multiple pieces of wood that meet specific structural load and performance goals.
 Heavy timber construction refers to logs milled from large trees that are used, relatively unaltered, to frame buildings.

-In the United States, building code regulations allow buildings using CLT to reach up to 18 storeys.
-By placing glulam columns and CLT floors on top of a concrete base, Ascent MKE in Milwaukee is currently the tallest mass timber tower in the world, at 25 storeys and 284 feet high.
+In the United States, building code regulations allow buildings using CLT to reach up to 18 stories.
+By placing glulam columns and CLT floors on top of a concrete base, Ascent MKE in Milwaukee is currently the tallest mass timber tower in the world, at 25 stories and 284 feet high.

 Mass timber can have more tensile strength than concrete and more compressive strength than steel, though the exact strength qualities of mass timber and its many applications are still being explored.